Saltbox house: Origins

-The saltbox originated in New England and is an example of American colonial architecture.
+The saltbox is an example of American colonial architecture, although it probably originated in Kent and East Anglia, coming across with the first wave of Puritans.
 Its shape evolved organically as an economical way to enlarge a house by adding a shed to a home's rear.

 Original hand-riven oak clapboards are still in place on some of the earliest New England saltboxes, such as the Comfort Starr House and Ephraim Hawley House.
 Once part of their exteriors, they are preserved in place in attics that were created when shed-roofed additions were added onto the homes.

 The style was popular for structures throughout the colonial period and into the early Republic for its ability to enlarge the footprint of an existing structure at a minimum of cost.
 It was most common in Massachusetts, the Connecticut Valley, and in the Western Reserve of Ohio in the period from 1620 to mid 1700s, but continued to be built until around 1820.

-Saltbox homes can also be found in parts of Newfoundland and Labrador.
+Saltbox homes can also be found in parts of Newfoundland and Labrador as well as in parts of Michigan's Keweenaw Peninsula.